forgreatspam/cpp_sandbox/README.md

 # How to build
-The project uses Meon build system.
+The project uses Meson build system.
 Check this site: http://mesonbuild.com.

 Instructions for lazy: